2002 Malaysian Grand Prix: Race

 After all scheduled pit stops were completed, Ralf Schumacher led by about 50 seconds from Button in second, who was followed by Montoya, Michael Schumacher, Heidfeld, and Massa.
 The focus shifted to Button and Montoya's duel for second.
 Montoya closed up to Button due to his powerful BMW engine and Button began defending second.
 On lap 44, Montoya attempted to pass at the end of the pit lane straight for second, but Button held on by keeping on the outside through the first two turns.
 He tried again at the entry to turn three and was successful this time.
 As Ralf Schumacher was more than 40 seconds ahead of his teammate Montoya and Button 16.9 seconds ahead of Michael Schumacher, the Williams drivers were conservative, and Ferrari's streak of 37 consecutive podium finishes appeared to be over.
-However, with two laps remaining, Button suffered a suspected anti-roll bar bracket failure, forcing him to slow since the car was cornering on three wheels and the weight transferred uncontrollably across the axles.
+However, with two laps remaining, Button suffered a sudden suspected anti-roll bar bracket failure, forcing him to slow since the car was cornering on three wheels and the weight transferred uncontrollably across the axles.
 This cost Button 14 seconds over the final two laps, and Michael Schumacher overtook him for third on braking at turn four on the final lap, preventing Button from clinching his first podium.

 Ralf Schumacher was unaffected by mechanical issues and other drivers' battles; he led the rest of the race, securing his fourth career victory and first since the 2001 German Grand Prix.
 Montoya finished second, 39.700 seconds behind, helping Williams to its first one-two result since the 1996 Portuguese Grand Prix.
 Michael Schumacher took the final podium result in third.
 Button secured fourth position and was the final driver on the lead lap.
 Heidfeld finished fifth and Massa completed the points-scorers in sixth, Massa earning his maiden championship point.
 McNish finished seventh when the Toyota pit crew mixed up his final set of tyres and used a set of worn tyres instead.
 Villeneuve finished eighth owing to a lack of grip and steering issues.
 Sato was ninth, registering his first Formula One finish.
-De La Rosa (after his front wing was removed in a collision with Panis while battling for 14th position early in the race), Frentzen, Salo and Fisichella were the final four finishers.
+De la Rosa (after his front wing was removed in a collision with Panis while battling for 14th position early in the race), Frentzen, Salo and Fisichella were the final four finishers.
 A total of 13 out of the 22 starters finished the Grand Prix, and nine drivers did not finish.